Dr Ian Paterson

 Research interests

-Dr Paterson's current research efforts could be grouped into two main areas.
+Dr Paterson's current research efforts can be grouped into three main areas.

 A second area of research focuses on migration politics.
 This is directly related to the above, regarding an exploration of the ways in which migration has been constructed as a threat and attempts to challenge this threat-centric approach.
 However, he also has an interest in understanding the various drivers of immigration attitudes.